‘Bold And The Beautiful’ Spoilers Week of February 5: Bridge Wedding, Thorne Makes A Move On Katie

-The Bold and the Beautiful spoilers for the week of Monday, February 5 through Friday, February 9 from this week’s soap magazines reveal that February sweeps kicks into high gear and a rushed wedding takes place.
-New sparks fly at the event and a romance that was forgotten comes back to the forefront.
+The Bold and the Beautiful spoilers for the week of Monday, February 5 through Friday, February 9 from this week’s soap magazines reveal that February sweeps kick into high gear, and a rushed wedding takes place.
+New sparks fly at the event, and a romance that was forgotten comes back to the forefront.
 A secret is exposed, and a beloved cast member returns to stay.
 To see what’s coming next week on the CBS soap, check out these B&B spoilers.

 B&B Spoilers, Monday, February 5

-As next week starts, Bold spoilers from CBS Soaps in Depth promise that Thorne Forrester (Ingo Rademacher) is neck deep in preparations for his big brother’s wedding but he’s not too happy about it.
-Thorne gets a better attitude when he gets closer to Katie Logan (Heather Tom) who’s also planning for her big sister’s important day.
+As next week starts, Bold spoilers from CBS Soaps in Depth promise that Thorne Forrester (Ingo Rademacher) is neck deep in preparations for his big brother’s wedding, but he’s not too happy about it.
+Thorne gets a better attitude when he gets closer to Katie Logan (Heather Tom), who’s also planning for her big sister’s important day.

 Thorne offers an interesting proposition to Katie while they’re sorting wedding details since he thinks she’s available.
 Katie is intrigued.
 Jennifer Gareis is back as Donna Logan this week.
 She comes for the wedding but sticks around for a while.
 Also, Soap She Knows indicate that Hope Logan (Annika Noelle) goes to see Liam Spencer (Scott Clifton) to talk to him now that she knows the cheating secret.